morten-krogh/trlmdb/README.md

 #### Types
 The typedefs define opaque types that should be used through the functions below.
 The types are extended versions of the equivalent data structures in LMDB.
-A trlmdb_env environemnt is used to access a given database.
+A trlmdb_env environment is used to access a given database.
 A trlmdb_txn transaction is used to access the database in an atomic manner.
 A cursor is used to traverse a table.